digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ~~~~~~~~~~~~~~~

 The Java and TypeScript CodeGen have been updated to perform upgrades on
-retrieved contracts, and will now use package-names over package-ids for
+retrieved contracts, and now use package-names over package-ids for
 commands to the participant.

 JSON API Server